THE NEXT SENTENCE

 1) What is this poem about?

 This is job one.
 Most poems are about something going on: some action, observation, or chain of thought that can loosely be regarded as the “plot” of the poem.
 With narrative poems this is simple; a story is being told.
-With more introspective, philosophical, descriptive, or argumentative poems there is still some chain of conceptual entities being laid out for the reader’s consideration.
+With lyric poetry, which is usually more introspective, philosophical, descriptive, or argumentative, there is still some chain of conceptual entities being laid out for the reader’s consideration.
 Something moves in the poem.
 One thing follows another.
 (There are no one-word poems.)
 Your first job is to get this right.
 What, literally, is going on in the poem?
-If you think the “woods” in Robert Frost’s poem “Stopping by Woods on a Snowy Evening” are golf clubs, you are barking way up the wrong tree.
-If you misconstrue the as/so construction in the first two stanzas of John Donne’s “A Valediction: Forbidding Mourning,” you are going to think that the poem is about a bunch of old dudes dying in bed rather than the parting of two lovers.
-So, while a poem may throw a lot of conceptual curve balls at you before its done, you’re likely to strike out, and strike out badly -- even hilariously -- if you don’t get the basic action of the poem down right to begin with.
+If you think the “woods” in Robert Frost’s poem “Stopping by Woods on a Snowy Evening” are golf clubs, you are barking up the wrong stick.
+So, while a poem may throw a lot of conceptual curve balls at you before it is done, you’re likely to strike out, and strike out badly -- even hilariously -- if you don’t get the basic action of the poem down right to begin with.
 The first and the last line of a poem are usually hot-spots that stake out the boundary of the poem.
 Be sure you have taken them into account.

 2) What is this poem really about?

 We all know that poems can go deep.
-They have ways of getting at heavyweight truths and conjectures about human nature and the nature of things.
+They have ways of getting at heavyweight thoughts about human nature and the nature of things.
 Poets do this by spinning out a tighter-than-ordinary network of plain words that somehow catch and reveal this deeper stuff.
-For example, a poem about a boy who cuts off his hand with a buzzsaw can really be about the capriciousness of fate and the banality of everyday life (“Out, Out . . .” by Robert Frost), or a poem about simply catching a big old fish can be a poem about the inexplicable holiness of existence (“The Fish” by Elizabeth Bishop).
-A man, deep in a desert, finds only the feet and ankles of what had been a colossal stature of a mighty king. (“Ozymandias” by Percy Bysshe Shelley), and we are powerfully reminded of the perils of vanity and the frailty of regal pomp.
-The words vanity, or banality, or holiness of life do not appear in these poems but they are perfectly appropriate, if imperfect, answers to a question like What is this poem really about?
-True, it is more than likely that the poets would throw up their hands in protest if you presented them with these “deeper” meanings.
-But it is not theirs to decide.
-It’s for you to decide.
-They just write the poem.
-When your read it, it becomes yours, and to the degree that you read it carefully -- exactly to that degree -- you will own it.
+For example, a poem about a boy who cuts off his hand with a buzzsaw might bring to mind the capriciousness of fate and the banality of everyday life (“Out, Out . . .” by Robert Frost), or a poem about simply catching a big old fish can be a poem about the inexplicable holiness of existence (“The Fish” by Elizabeth Bishop).
+A man, deep in a desert, finds only the feet and ankles of what had been a colossal statue of a mighty king. (“Ozymandias” by Percy Bysshe Shelley), and we are powerfully reminded of the perils of vanity.
+The words banality, holiness, and vanity do not appear in any these poems but they may be useful words if you are trying to get at what each poem is really about.
+Probably, the poets would throw up their hands in protest at your quest for a “deeper” meaning in their poems.
+But they just write the poem.
+When your read it, it becomes yours, and to the degree that you read it carefully -- exactly to that degree -- you own it.

 3) What are the formal aspects of the poem?

 Now things get easier.
 This is mostly grunt work, like filling out an application.
 Form refers to shape and order.
 Is the poem a sonnet, an ode, an elegy, a limerick, an epic, an epigram, an epigraph, or an epitaph?
 A haiku, a ballad, or a lyric?
 Or any of scores of other poetic forms.
 And within any of those forms, how are the lines bunched?
 In stanzas, couplets, tercets, epodes, or cantos?
 Does the meter of the lines come mostly in pentameters, tetrameters, dimeters, etc.?
 Which words in a line are stressed?
 Do the predominate accents or stresses in a line indicate an iambic or trochaic pulse?
 Is that pulse complicated by three-beat feet like anapests and dactyls?
 Is there a rhyme scheme?
 Are the rhymes perfect or slant?
 End rhymes or internal rhymes?
 Is it free verse or blank verse?
-(Both names sound sort of loosey-goosey, but only one of them is.)
 Are there repeated sound elements like alliteration, assonance, consonance, or sibilance?
 Poetry, like all language, is unavoidably musical -- even when it's trying hard not to be.
 Formal elements are mechanical, quasi-mathematical matters.
 Pointing them out may or may not be useful in getting at the heart of a particular poem, but they will always lie close to that heart.
 Meter, in fact, you may regard as the poem's heart beat.
 But don't be a show-off and splatter your page with an inventory of every formal element you can find.
-That's not cool.
 It's not a scavenger hunt.
 Carefully select which elements are relevant to your case.
-In Emily Dickinson's funny little eight-line poem about a hummingbird ("A Route of Evanescence"), there is a near-perfect end rhyme in the first four lines (Wheel/Cochineal), but, like the evanescent bird, rhyme itself vanishs in a blur of almost imperceptible near-rhymes in the last four lines.
-Something worth mentioning.
+In Emily Dickinson's funny little eight-line poem about a hummingbird ("A Route of Evanescence"), there is a near-perfect end rhyme in the first four lines (Wheel/Cochineal), but, like the evanescent hummingbird's wings, rhyme itself collapses in a blur of almost imperceptible near-rhymes in the last four lines -- something that could be worth mentioning.

 4) What rhetorical devices are present?